sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-03-Object-Class.md

 ---
-Title: Java Object Class
+Title: Object Class
 ---

+# The `Object` Class
+{: .no_toc }

+All Java class inherit from a `superclass` called Object, either directly or indirectly.
+This means whenever you create class, some methods are inherited from the `Object` class.
+In this module, we will look at some of these methods and their purpose.

+---

+## Contents
+{: .no_toc }

 * TOC
 {:toc}

-# The `Object` Class

-All Java class inherit from a `superclass` called Object, either directly or indirectly.
-This means whenever you create class, somet methods are inherited.
+---

 ## toString()